List of Bad Education characters: Martin Wickers

 Martin Wickers (portrayed by Harry Enfield, series 2–3) – Martin Wickers is Alfie's father.
 His wife left him for a Spanish man named Javier.
 Martin starts a relationship with Green, who went to teacher training with him, and in the series 2 finale, they get engaged.
 He was absent from the Christmas special due to him and Celia being on their honeymoon, but by the first episode of series 3, Celia and Martin had already married, and she had already left him, taking all his money.
 Martin has been living in his car and moves in with Alfie and Rosie.
 He is appointed the new deputy head at Abbey Grove.
 He begins a relationship with Frank Grayson's mother, implying that he plans to move in with and marry her.
 However, it appears that this relationship is over in "Exam" after her dog Coco appears to be unknowingly killed she was in Martin's care, but is later revealed to be alive.

-Olive Millinson
+Olive Mollinson

 Olive Mollinson (portrayed by Leila Hoffman, series 1 and 4) – Olive is an Art teacher and Head of the Maths department at Abbey Grove.
 She is the oldest staff member, having worked at the school since at least the 1960s.
 She does not appear in series 2 and 3 but makes a guest appearance in the series 4 episode "Whodunnit", where she is shown to still be working at Abbey Grove, but is now a science teacher.